eBay Image URL Not Accepted? Causes & Fixes for CSV, API, Listings

 Google Photos: requires authentication

-Dropbox share links: not direct JPGs
+Dropbox share links: share links point to viewer pages, not direct images

-OneDrive share links: viewer pages
+OneDrive share links: tokenized, viewer-based URLs

 Redirect-based shorteners

-Hosts with aggressive bot protection
+Hosts with strict bot filtering or hotlink protection

 5. CDN Compatibility Issues (The Silent Reason Most Links Fail)